SamuelArnold/WhiteListing/README.md

 # Dynamic WhiteListing
-Created by Samuel Arnold  and Andrew Fauver
+Created by Samuel Arnold  and Andrew LeFevre

 #Accomplished: